sjang1594/UMSL/CS6420/project1/README.md

 README.md

-# This is CS6420 Project1 : Porter Duff Operation.
+# CS6420 Project1 : Porter Duff Operation.
 ---

 The project detail is located in ./doc folder.